11 Top-Rated Things to Do in Sisters, OR

 The outdoorsy town of Sisters is in Central Oregon, on the eastern flank of the Cascade Mountains.
 It offers a quainter escape than its larger and neighboring city to the southeast, Bend, located 30 minutes away.
 And much like Bend, Sister's major appeal is the great outdoors surrounding this sunny-weather region.

-From alpine affairs to high-desert excursions east of town, Sister's activity calendar spans the entire year.
+From alpine affairs to high-desert excursions east of town, Sister's calendar of things to do spans the entire year.
 World-class ski resorts, volcano summit trails, and plunging waterfalls are only a small sample of adventure itineraries.
 And some of the state's most scenic driving and bicycle byways peel off from the town center.

 But what makes Sisters a must-visit is the charm and ambience of the city streets.
 The downtown district has a distinct Old West theme circa the 1880s.
-Here, charming storefronts house modern amenities.
-And alongside ample restaurants and retail boutiques, art galleries also beckon for attention.
+Here, charming storefronts house many modern amenities and reasons to window-shop.
+Art galleries also beckon for attention alongside abundant restaurants and retail boutiques

 Find your next Oregon adventure with our list of the top things to do in Sisters.